List of county roads in Palm Beach County, Florida: County Road 711

+County Road 716

+County Road 716 is Palm Beach Lakes Boulevard from SR 704 west of Palm Beach Gardens throughout West Palm Beach.

 County Road 717

 County Road 717 exists in two segments.
 The first is a northwestern extension of SR 717 in Belle Glade, connecting SR 715 (Southwest 16th Street) with the Lake Okeechobee Scenic Trail and the Torry Island campground.
 The second segment begins at SR 729 in Pahokee and travels on Muck City Road east to SR 700 south of Bryant.

 Both routes were formerly designated SR 717.